Quantitative Methods for Psychology

 Measurement-Interdisciplinary Research and Perspectives (ISSN: 1536-6367, E-ISSN: 1536-6359), published by Routledge Journals, Taylor & Francis Ltd, serves as a pivotal platform for the dissemination of innovative research across the disciplines of applied mathematics, education, and statistics.
 With an impressive convergence of research since its establishment in 2010, this journal not only displays a commendable impact factor but also maintains a Q3 ranking in three critical categories for 2023, highlighting its influence within the academic community.
 Located in the United Kingdom, the journal is dedicated to fostering interdisciplinary approaches that enhance measurement practices and contribute to educational advancements.
 Despite its current status not being open access, it remains accessible through various academic databases, making it a valuable resource for researchers, professionals, and students alike who seek to engage with cutting-edge methodologies and findings in measurement sciences.

-Bridging Theory and Practice in Psychological Assessment
+Connecting Theory and Practice in Statistics

 BIOMETRICAL JOURNAL